-The Fund seeks to provide long-term capital appreciation by investing primarily in Canadian equity securities of companies that are considered to have progressive environmental, social and governance practices.
+The Fund seeks to provide long-term capital appreciation by investing primarily in Canadian equity securities of companies that are considered to have progressive ESG practices.

 The Fund will pursue this objective by investing in securities directly and/or by investing in other investment funds.